Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 ### Statement of Model Purpose

-This model's purpose is to demonstrate the concept of Monte Carlo Integration through calculating $\pi$ through random sampling from a uniform variable.
+This model's purpose is to demonstrate the concept of Monte Carlo Integration through calculating $\pi$ through random sampling from a uniform random variable.

 ### Patterns